-- Wear grungy clothes or Hawaiian shirts and shorts during the water battle.
+- Wear grungy clothes or Hawaiian shirts and shorts during the water bottle.

-- Use waterproof bags to protect your camera and valuables, be aware of pickpocketing.
+- Use waterproof bags to protect your camera and valuables, and be aware of pickpocketing.

 - Note that talcum powder is commonly mixed with water to present the sins, which are then washed away by the splashing.
-Try not to get it in eyes.
-The act is banned in Bangkok’s Khao San Road.
+Try not to get it in your eyes.
+The act is banned in Bangkok Khao San Road.

-- If you take kids to Songkran, keep them away from the city moat and locations close to fast moving traffic.
-Besides, raincoat helps ward a cold off.
+- If you take kids to Songkran, keep them away from the city moat and locations close to fast-moving traffic.
+Besides, a raincoat helps ward a cold off.

 - All is fair during the celebration, so don't complain or get irritated when you are drenched.
 Enjoy Songkran for what it is.

-- Traffic will be snail slow in big roads.
-Place your trust on Odyssey tour guide and driver, who are aborigines that know how to detour.
+- Traffic will be snail slow on big roads.
+Place your trust in the Odyssey tour guide and driver, who are aborigines that know how to detour.

-- The globally famous Songkran drives a staggering number of tourists in.
+- The globally famous Songkran drives a staggering number of tourists.
 So plan your Thailand trip ahead and book accommodation around 4-5 months in advance.